ARTS-Laboratory/Smart-Penetrometer-with-Edge-Computing-and-Intelligent-Embedded-Systems/README.md

 # Smart Penetrometer
-Design and development of a mart penetrometer
+Design and development of a smart penetrometer